REAL PEOPLE

 The Living History Project preserves and shares Malaysia's untold and alternative histories, rethinking narratives for a more inclusive memory and identity.

-Patrons of the museum
+Patrons and sponsors of the museum